o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ### Using nested classes

 To bind a nested class to the behavior context, you must do it from within a function on the nested class.
-C++ rules about nested class member access from outside scopes make this requirement necessary.
+This is necessary because of C++ rules about nested class member access from outside scopes.

 The following counterexample shows a _poorly_ formed nested class.
 The code does not work.